EpocDotFr/craft-n-escape/README.md

   - `storage/data/items.json` is built by the `flask itemsdata` command by parsing the game's files (the `Data/items_*.dat` ones).
 It contains all items information.
   - `storage/data/recipes.json` contains all crafting recipes of the items contained in the file above.
-  - `storage/data/images.json` stores the relation between an item in Craft N' Escape and an item image on The Escapists wiki.
-Items image are stored locally in `static/images/items`.

 A recipes editor (only available locally at `http://localhost:8080/recipes-editor`) is used to convert The Escapists crafting recipes format to the Craft N' Escape one.

-An items image editor (only available locally at `http://localhost:8080/items-image-editor`) is used to assign The Escapists wiki items image to items in Craft N' Escape.

 For more information, I suggest you do dive into the code starting with the `cnc.py` file.

 ## Credits

-  - Logo, items image, The Escapists © 2015 - 2017 Mouldy Toof Studios / Team17 Digital (items image are pulled from The Escapists wiki)
+  - Logo, items image, The Escapists © 2015 - 2017 Mouldy Toof Studios / Team17 Digital
   - This project isn't supported nor endorsed by Mouldy Toof Studios / Team17 Digital